sharpest-minds/hiring-tips/README.md

 ### I just got a job offer.
 Should I negotiate the salary?

 Yes!!!
-But before you do, you should do two things.
-First, **tell your mentor about it so they can help you negotiate.** Second, [read this blog post](https://www.kalzumeus.com/2012/01/23/salary-negotiation/).
-It'll be worth your time, I promise.
+The moment you get a job offer, **contact an admin** and we'll give you advice to help you negotiate the salary number.

 ### What kinds of meetups should I go to for networking?